 The 5 A’s of AI in order from AI being a follower through AI becoming more self-reliant up to AI being fully autonomous are:

 - Assistant – You use AI as a servant, answering your questions and executing your orders.

 - Advisor – You use AI as a consultant, giving you tips and suggestions with alternatives and probabilities.

 - Augmented – You work with AI as a colleague, you and the AI both doing what each is best at.

-- Authority – You follow insights and instructions from Ai, because you believe it knows better than you.
+- Authority – You follow insights and instructions from AI, because you trust it knows better than you.

 - Autonomy – You start and stop the AI, that performs the task at hand fully by itself.

-There may be tow more A’s, when you start to think about it:
+There may be two more A’s, when you start to think about it:

 - Adversary – Some people believe that robots and AI will take over the world and rule the universe.